 Ancestral Atlas $

-, this new Web site combines historical maps with social networking and research collaboration.
+This website combines historical maps with social networking and research collaboration.
 That includes historical maps of Ireland and 1901 Ordnance Survey maps of England and Wales.
-You'll need a free registration to add your data; subscribers ($23 a year) get premium content and extra features.
+You’ll need a free registration to add your data; subscribers get premium content and extra features.

 Bureau of Land Management General Land Office Records